sustech-cs304/team-project-25spring-9/report1-09.md

     Enhance your photos with powerful editing tools, including cropping, filters, adjustments, and retouching options—all within the app.
 4. **Memory Timeline & Video Generation**
     Relive special moments with automatically generated memory timelines.
 The system can create video highlights using your best photos and clips.
-5. **Seamless Social Sharing & Collaboration**
+5. **Seamless Social Sharing**
     Share your favorite moments effortlessly with family and friends.
-Collaborate on shared albums, comment on photos, and react with emojis.
+Collaborate on shared albums.
+6. **Style Transfer**
+    Transform any portrait into striking artworks at the click of a button.
+Behind the scenes we call Alibaba Cloud’s wanx-style-repaint-v1 model.

 ### **2.Non-Functional Requirements**